aryan-212/HostelManagement/README.md

 # HostelManagement
-A smalldatabase project implemented in SQL for DBMS Course
+A small database project implemented in SQL for DBMS Course